team-pp-studio/VoiceTuber/README.md

-      inflection. my guess the implementation would be when you’re done with the stream you could go back and clip sections where you’re happy, sad or mad, and then compile them together, and that will train a little thingy,mabobber to understand inflection, 10 tones, and be able to signal changes
+      inflection. my guess the implementation would be when you’re done with the stream you could go back and clip sections where you’re happy, sad or mad, and then compile them together, and that will train a little thingymabobber to understand inflection, 10 tones, and be able to signal changes

 Completed